rotki/rotki/docs/api.rst

    :resjsonarr string debt_value: The amount of DAI owed to the vault.
 So generated DAI plus the stability fee interest.
    :resjsonarr string collateralization_ratio: A string denoting the percentage of collateralization of the vault.
    :resjsonarr string liquidation_ratio: This is the current minimum collateralization ratio.
 Less than this and the vault is going to get liquidated.
+   :resjsonarr string liquidation_price: The USD price that the asset deposited in the vault as collateral at which the vault is going to get liquidated.
+   :resjsonarr string collateral_usd_value: The current value in USD of all the collateral in the vault according to the MakerDAO price feed.
    :statuscode 200: Vaults succesfuly queried
    :statuscode 409: User is not logged in.
 Or makerdao module is not activated.
    :statuscode 500: Internal Rotki error.